THOMASELOVE/431-classes-2023/class05/README.md

 ## One Last Thing

-Here are the 55 movies you mentioned as your favorites, ordered in a mysterious way.
+Here are the 55 movies you mentioned as your favorites, grouped and ordered in a mysterious way.
 More information to come.

 ### Group A